Josephhmoussa/my_project_ideas/README.md

 # Timesheet Compliance Pipeline

-A personal project I built to get hands-on with a production-style data stack.
 The pipeline takes raw employee timesheet exports, lands them in S3, loads them into Snowflake, runs a set of dbt transformations to clean and model the data, and ends with a Power BI dashboard tracking compliance KPIs across teams.

 ---